 The Birdly Serial Edition includes the robotics, VR headset/headphones, one virtual experience, installation and training.
 Options include a custom transportation case on casters to move Birdly around the facility or out into the community for events, flat panel screen and stand to engage Birdly spectators, and a spare parts inventory kit.

 Does Birdly come with a service package and warranty?

 Yes, D3D provides one year of service – both emergency and preventative – as well as a full warranty on all components, excluding the head mounted display (which are available commercially).
 After the first year, D3D provides optional service packages as well as optional warranty extensions.

 What does Birdly cost to purchase?

-The list price for Birdly is $189,000 USD, which includes hardware, software, installation, training and service.
+The list price for Birdly is $185,000 USD, which includes hardware, installation, training and service.
+Content usage is subject to a 25% royalty fee.
 Contact D3D for street pricing, limited special discounts, and volume discounts.
 Shipping (from Switzerland), taxes, duties are not included and typically range between $2,500 and $3,500 to North America.
 The optional transport case lists for $5,000 USD.
 Optional monitor and stand lists for $2,000 USD.
 Optional spare parts inventory kit lists for $3,500 USD.

 What does Birdly cost to lease?

 D3D offers lease to ownership as well as traditional lease terms over 24-60 months.
-By way of example, a fully loaded Birdly leased over 60 months (to ownership) costs roughly $3,750/mo.
+By way of example, a fully loaded Birdly leased over 60 months (to ownership) costs roughly $3,500/mo.